 On Continuity: John Spence in Hackney

-Patrick Lynch (editor), Rachel Elliott, Andy Groarke et al
+Patrick and Claudia Lynch (editors), Rachel Elliott, Andy Groarke et al